DR650 FAQ - Controls

 Will the stock DR650 bars bend easily if the bike is dropped?A:

-With the weight of the DR behind a fall, the stock bars will bend quite easily unfortunately.
+Unfortunately, with the weight of the DR behind a fall, the stock bars will bend quite easily.

 If I order the Powermadd handlebar risers, are the stock cables long enough to still work with that?A: